atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-1/index.md

 First, portability.
 I am in a season of life that is nomadic.
 I am in different apartments for a year or two at a time.
 I want a build that I can easily unplug, bring somewhere else, and plug in without needing any extra steps for setup.

 ### Isolation & Security
 Second, and closely related, is isolation.
 I want the network that my cluster runs on to be on a subnet isolated from the LAN network to which it connects.
 I want all IPs to be in their own non-overlapping address space.
-I also don't want my services publicly available or available to anyone connected to the LAN of my home network.
+I also don't want my services available publicly or to anyone connected to the LAN of my home network.
 They should only be accessible via a VPN connection to the cluster network or wireless/wired connection to the cluster LAN.

 ### Persistent Storage & Back-ups
 Third, I wanted my cluster to support some implementation PVs and PVCs for data persistence.
 I wanted this to be affordable and to be reliable.
 This ruled out buying SSD storage for each node and using a distributed file store like Rook/Ceph or Longhorn.
 It also ruled out using hostPath storage on SD cards.
 (Spoiler) My final result uses a single Terabyte SSD that is running as an SMB share which can be mounted via the SMB csi.